dasch-swiss/dsp-js-lib/README.md

 ## Requirements

-This library has been written to be used in any JavaScript project.
+This library has been written to be used in any TypeScript/JavaScript project.
 It may be integrated with any JavaScript framework/library of your choice, such as Angular, React, Vue.js, and more.

 We recommend to install this library through NPM.
 This will make sure that all dependencies are installed.